inf112-v20/biblioteket/deliverables/ObligatoriskOppgave2.md

 We should also improve at making sure everyone is working and committing their work to gitHub as it might look like someone is not contributing or contributing less to the project.
 It's a group project, and everyone should contribute somewhat equally.

+Regarding the list of high level requirements from task 1
+* Allthough we wanted to start working on the visual part of the game and get something that is playable, we quickly realized that we need to create a good back-end part of the game first.
+This is what we ended up working on in this iteration.

+Regarding testing and test driven development
+* In the first iteration our codebase really only consisted of what we learnt in the guide posted on MittUiB.
+As the game UI actually needed to run to test anything, we couldnt really write any tests.
+In this iteration we have prioritized tests and followed the principles of test driven development.
+We currently have 24 working tests.

 ## Commits